balancer/docs-v3/docs/concepts/router/overview.md

 ) external payable returns (uint256 amountIn)
 ```

 Adding Liquidity to a pool with one single token receiving an exact amount of BPT out.
-This operation causes price impact.
-The Vault should already have approved allowances for at least `maxAmountIn` for `tokenIn`.
+This option is useful for getting an intended amount of `exactBptAmountOut` in order to further stake the BPT or use it as part of another operation.

 | Name               | Type          | Description   |
 | -------------      | ------------- | ------------  |